kbakdev/mouse-fix/README.md

-# mouse-fix
-Got a mouse that's more than 125Hz and you're using Linux?
-Turn on this script and say goodbye to the problem.

 # How to fix the mouse?

 It's very simple, if you are using Linux you only need to download or clone this repository.